Mowafakjnd/Can_bus_sniffer-/README.md

 - Currently outputs decoded values over Serial; a physical gauge/LED dashboard is the next step.
 - Shift-light logic implemented (LED on Pin 9 when RPM > 6500) as a first real-world "actuation" from CAN data.

-## Roadmap

-- [ ] Move from Serial print to a physical instrument cluster / LED bar for RPM and speed
-- [ ] Support more OutGauge fields (fuel, gear, turbo) as separate CAN IDs
-- [ ] Clean up wiring and document a proper schematic
-- [ ] Package as a reusable "sim-to-CAN" bridge for other telemetry-capable games/sims

 ## Setup